kdie17/Supervised-Brute-Force-StringMatcher/README.md

 # Supervised-Brute-Force-StringMatcher
 This repository contains a string matching system built for research.
 It enhances the traditional brute force algorithm by adding a supervised learning layer.
+Unlike standard search methods that check every character blindly, this system "learns" the pattern before the search begins.
+It uses a training phase to identify the unique letters and the mathematical weight of the target word.
+During the search, two specialized guards—the Vocabulary Guard and the Checksum Guard—use this learned data to block unnecessary comparisons and reduce the total workload.